 Cyber Security

-A Guide to Common IT Security Audit Findings and How to Address Them
+A Guide to Common IT Audit Findings and How to Address Them

 22 August 2023

-If you own a business today, there may be a high probability that your company’s sensitive information and data is stored in the cloud.
-This shift towards digital storage and technology has undoubtedly made your business operations convenient and efficient, however, it has also exposed your business to increased risk of cyber threats.
+If you own a business today, there may be a high probability that your company’s sensitive information is stored in the cloud.
+This shift towards digital storage and technology has undoubtedly made your business operations convenient and efficient, but it has also exposed your business to increased risk of cyber threats.

-If your organisation doesn’t have a seamless IT security system, don’t worry!
-You are not alone!
-Every month, new application updates are released to stay ahead of the cybercriminals that are constantly working to hack them.
-Identifying gaps in your security system is the first step towards tackling these threats, before they turn into bigger problems.
+Every month, new application updates are released to stay ahead of the cybercriminals’ tactics.
+Identifying main risks in your IT security system is the first step towards tackling these threats before they become bigger problems.

-A comprehensive IT security audit can help you to achieve this, by identifying weak spots and vulnerabilities in your IT infrastructure, checking your security controls and ensuring you’re following regulations.
+A comprehensive audit of your IT security can help you identify weak spots and vulnerabilities in your IT infrastructure, check your security controls and ensure you’re following regulations.

-In this blog, we explore 3 typical findings of an IT security audit and how you can take back control.
+In this guide, we explore 3 typical examples of IT audit findings and how you can take back control.

 Let’s get started!